callmeEthan/Gamemaker_3Dchunk_culling/README.md

 ### Con:

-- Not performance free (depend on the map size and level of subdivide, performance cost can increase exponentially)
+- Not performance free (depend on the map size, not enough subdivide can increase performance cost exponentially)
 - Memory cost can increase exponentially due to having multiple model
 - All model are expected to have the same texture, using a texture atlas is recommended
 - Model are static, but can be transformed via vertex shader